JanneSalokoski/alinaattori-2/README.md

 $ git clone https://github.com/JanneSalokoski/alinaattori-2.git
 ```

+Or you can download the program from the [Releases-page](https://github.com/JanneSalokoski/alinaattori-2/releases).
+Download the archive and extract it into a directory you want to use Alinaattori 2.0 from.

 Now you can run Alinaattori 2.0 from the command line.
 You can test your installation by running this command:

 ```